Hi! I’m Danielle Meitiv, M.S, Hashimoto’s thriver, health coach, and total science geek!

 Although I loved my climate work, after 20 years I started getting itchy feet.
 It was time for a career change.
 I wanted to come out from behind the research and reports and put my passion to work in a more service-oriented way.

 Was it a coincidence that I started to feel this way in my mid-forties–the age when so many women in my family were diagnosed with or died from cancer?
-Did that unconsciously influence my desire to shift focus from environmental to health science?
+Or did that unconsciously influence my desire to shift focus from environmental to health science?
 From policy to service?
 Probably.

 In 2019, I got certified as a Primal Health Coach through the fantastic program started by Mark Sisson, ancestral health genius and one of my personal heroes.